 “This program identifies the risk factors of individuals as they begin to age and how we link the understanding of health, fitness and leadership,” says Col. Tom Williams, the director of the APFRI.
 “This will help reduce some of the operational fatigue that we recognize will come into play as individuals repeatedly go into a combat deployment time after time.”

-The expanded program will educate senior leaders on their own health and fitness, and enhance their mental and physical readiness, officials say.
-The program will also better prepare senior leaders and trickle down to promote the health and fitness of the forces they lead, the report says.
+The expanded program will educate senior leaders about their own health and enhance their mental and physical readiness, officials say.
+The program will also prepare leaders to promote health and fitness of the forces they lead.